XingongLi/fldpln/examples/notebooks/00_build_fldpln_python_environment.md

 #### Install MATLAB Runtime

 Two installers are available to install MATLAB Runtime and the fldpln_py package.
-The smaller installer (named fldpln_py_Installer_web.exe by defaul), download MATLAB Runtime on-the-fly during the installation and the larger installer (fldpln_py_Installer_mcr.exe) has the Runtime included in the installer.
+The smaller installer (named fldpln_py_Installer_web.exe by default), download MATLAB Runtime on-the-fly during the installation and the larger installer (fldpln_py_Installer_mcr.exe) has the Runtime included in the installer.
 Whichever installer is used, it will install the MATLAB Runtime and also unpack and save the fldpln_py package under the installation folder, typically under folder C:\Program Files\fldpln_py.

 Note that the installer for Windows automatically sets the MATLAB Runtime path during installation, but on Linux or macOS you must add the Runtime manually.
 See [here](https://www.mathworks.com/help/compiler_sdk/cxx/mcr-path-settings-for-run-time-deployment.html) for more information.